dncraslan/rmqmultithread/README.md

 thread_size =  how many thread we want to create func_name = what is our function name

-we created one eksisozluk reciver we create one linkedin reciver we create one facebook reciver we create one instagram reciver we create one blanews reciver
+#we created one eksisozluk reciver
+#we create one linkedin reciver
+#we create one facebook reciver
+#we create one instagram reciver
+#we create one blanews reciver

-and we create how many bot work send new news us.
+#and we create how many bot work send new news us. we wrote 100.
+start_threads(100,bot)

+#and we wait for thread functions continou
+wait_for_search()

 License